Northeast State Community College - We're here to get you there

 The community of scholars at Northeast State Community College is committed to the development of personal and academic excellence.
 The essence of a college is the pursuit, dissemination, and application of knowledge, and members of this community should engage vigorously in the College’s academic life.
 As voluntary members of the College Community, students are expected to act with civility toward others in the community.
 (NeSCC Policy 03:05:00)

-Within the framework of Northeast State's Values, the College asserts that students have specific rights and, likewise, have specific responsibilities.
+Within the framework of Northeast State's Values the College asserts that students have specific rights and, likewise, have specific responsibilities.
 Northeast State's statements of student rights and freedoms (NeSCC Policy 03:05:01) are in accordance with TBR Policy 03:02:04:00.

 Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
 Free inquiry and free expression are indispensable to the attainment of these goals.
 As members of the academic community, students should be encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.
 Institutional procedures for achieving these purposes may vary from campus to campus, but the minimal standards of academic freedom of students outlined below are essential to any community of scholars.